Why AngloGold Ashanti Limited (AU)’s Most Recent Report Reveals Some Hints About Its Future

 AU’s Market Performance

-AU stocks went up by 7.55% for the week, with a monthly jump of 17.78% and a quarterly performance of 20.51%, while its annual performance rate touched -1.77%.
-The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 2.92% for AngloGold Ashanti Limited.
-The simple moving average for the period of the last 20 days is 12.63% for AU stocks with a simple moving average of 5.67% for the last 200 days.
+AU stocks went down by -6.78% for the week, with a monthly jump of 15.16% and a quarterly performance of 19.63%, while its annual performance rate touched -3.22%.
+The volatility ratio for the week stands at 2.36% while the volatility levels for the past 30 days are set at 2.87% for AngloGold Ashanti Limited.
+The simple moving average for the period of the last 20 days is 0.90% for AU stocks with a simple moving average of -0.90% for the last 200 days.

-During the last 5 trading sessions, AU rose by +7.55%, which changed the moving average for the period of 200-days by -22.21% in comparison to the 20-day moving average, which settled at $22.84.
-In addition, AngloGold Ashanti Limited saw 12.73% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AU fell by -6.78%, which changed the moving average for the period of 200-days by -14.03% in comparison to the 20-day moving average, which settled at $23.72.
+In addition, AngloGold Ashanti Limited saw 5.08% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AU